AIR-DRIED or KILN-DRIED WOOD?

-Most of our smaller clubs are made in the UK from kiln-dried timbers such as beech, ash and sapele.
-These are coated in Danish oil and should be relatively easy to maintain.
+Most of our smaller clubs are made in the UK from kiln-dried timbers such as ash and sapele.
+These are coated in Danish oil and require little or no maintenance.
 See oiling below.
-They can be displayed in most places around the home or garage and only require re-oiling once or twice a year, dependent on use.
+They can be kept in most places around the home or garage, though they should avoid being left in direct sunlight or near to a direct source of heat.
+They may require re-oiling once or twice a year, dependent on use.

 Well, when it comes to the larger diameter clubs, the price of wood escalates dramatically as kiln-dried timber is not available in these sizes.
 The only way to make clubs of thicker diameters of 4″ is to glue layers of wood together.
 Totally possible but expensive and made us think again.
 Kiln-dried wood also has a high impact on the carbon footprint when compared to air-dired wood.
 See this article that compares Kiln-dried v Air-dried.
 So, we chose to go back to how our predecessors produced them – from single solid pieces from air-dried logs.
 Ours are mainly source from Indian walnut timber.
 Air-dried timber has the following benefits:

 • they are more affordable (some sell for less than half the price of kiln-dried clubs).

 • single log where the wood is one whole piece (not laminated or glue layered).

 • they come from sustainable timber supplies.

 • they carry a lower carbon footprint using only sun and wind to season.